Fellow-Consulting-AG/docapp-docs/docs/doc2/e-mail.md

 ## Folder Import

-If you want to import documents from a specific email folder, <br> here are the steps you need to take:
+If you want to import documents from a specific email folder, here are the steps you need to take:

 Your email folder could look like this.